nodemcu/nodemcu-firmware/docs/modules/pwm2.md

 OS timer interrupt handler code itself has internal overhead.
 For auto-loaded interrupts it is about 50CPUTicks.
 For short periods of time one can interrupt at approximately 1MHz but then watchdog will intervene.

-PWM2 own interrupt handler has an overhead of 162CPUTicks + 12CPUTicks per used pin.
+PWM2 own interrupt handler has an overhead of 162CPUTicks + 12CPUTicks per each used pin.

-With the fastest setup i.e. 1 pin, 50% duty cycle (pulse period of 2) and CPU80 one can expect to achive PWM frequency of 125kHz.
+With the fastest setup i.e. 1 pin, 50% duty cycle (pulse period of 2) and CPU80 one could expect to achive PWM frequency of 125kHz.
 For 12 pins that would drop to about 100kHz.
-With CPU160 one can reach 220kHz with 1 pin.
+With CPU160 one could reach 220kHz with 1 pin.

+Frequencies internally are expressed as CPU ticks first then to TIMER1 ticks.
 Because TIMER1 frequency is 1/16 of CPU frequency, some frequency precision is lost when converting from CPU to TIMER ticks.
-One can inspect exact values used via [pwm.get_timer_data()](#get_timer_data).
+One can inspect exact values used via [pwm2.get_timer_data()](#pwm2get_timer_data).
 Value of `interruptTimerCPUTicks` represents desired interrupt period in CPUTicks.
 And `interruptTimerTicks` represents actually used interrupt period as TIMER1 ticks (1/16 of CPU).

 ## Working with multiple frequencies